GoogleCloudPlatform/cloud-foundation-fabric/fast/README.md

 ## Roadmap

-Besides the features already described, FAST roadmap includes:
+Besides the features already described, the FAST roadmap includes:

-* Stage to deploy environment-specific multitenant GKE clusters following Google's best practices
+- Stage 3 for environment-specific multitenant GKE clusters following Google's best practices (in development)

-* Stage to deploy a fully featured data platform
+- Stage t3 for environment-specific fully featured data platform (in development)
+- Stage 3 for environment-specific GCE migration configuration

-* Reference implementation to use FAST in CI/CD pipelines
+- Reference implementation to use FAST in CI/CD pipelines

-* Static policy enforcement
+- Static policy enforcement